Ocean's Twelve: Plot

 Terry Benedict locates all eleven members of Danny Ocean's crew, demanding they return the $160 million they stole from his casinos plus $38 million in interest.
-He gives Danny's crew a two-week deadline to return it.
+He gives them a two-week deadline to return the money, under the threat that he will have them arrested or killed.

 Short by half the amount, the group schemes to stage a heist in Amsterdam to avoid problems with U.S. authorities.
+Saul decides not to participate since he is too old for another grand heist.
 They are tipped off by an informant named Matsui about the location of the first stock certificate ever issued.
 After a complex series of schemes, they find the document has already been stolen by master thief the "Night Fox".
 Europol detective Isabel Lahiri is called in to investigate the theft and realizes that she gave Rusty the idea of how to solve a complication of the heist with a description of a similar burglary during their earlier relationship.
-Surprising the group at their accommodations, she warns them they cannot beat the Night Fox or his mentor, the mysterious master thief "LeMarc", both of whom excel in the "long con", and steals Rusty's phone.
+Surprising the group at their accommodation, she warns them they cannot beat the Night Fox or his mentor, the mysterious master thief "Gaspar LeMarc", both of whom excel in the "long con", and steals Rusty's phone.
 She has been hunting both for years.

 Danny and his crew discover that the Night Fox is François Toulour, a wealthy French baron and gentleman thief with a villa on Lake Como.
 Danny goes to the villa and steals Toulour's paintings.
-He confronts Toulour, who reveals that he had exposed their identities to Benedict (breaking the code of silence among thieves) and hired Matsui to inform the crew about the stock certificate to arrange the meeting with Danny.

-Toulour is upset when LeMarc suggested Danny may be a better thief than him, so challenges Danny to steal the Imperial Coronation Fabergé Egg.
-If Danny and his crew win, Toulour will pay off the debt to Benedict.
+Confronting Toulour, Ocean learns that Toulour exposed their identities to Benedict (breaking the code of silence among thieves) and hired Matsui to inform the crew about the stock certificate so as to meet with Danny.
+Toulour is outraged when LeMarc suggested Danny may be a better thief than him, so he challenges him to steal the Imperial Coronation Fabergé egg.
+If Danny and his crew win, he will pay off their debt to Benedict.